-When you welcome a new pet into your family, one of the first things to do is register your pet with the local vet, and obtain an pet insurance should be a priority..
+When you welcome a new pet into your family, one of the first things to do is register your pet with the local vet, and obtain an insurance policy.
 However, many of us forget to do latter, leading to extremely high vet bills in the event of an emergency.
-Whether you have a cat, dog, rabbit, hamster or horse, obtaining the right
+Whether you have a cat, dog, rabbit, hamster or horse, obtaining the right pet insurance should be a priority.

 What your pet insurance policy covers will differ between providers, so it is extremely important that you carefully check the wording of your policy.
 Most insurance policies will cover vet bills if your pet is taken ill or has an accident, they could even offer compensation in event of cancellation of a holiday.
 There are various levels of cover available with pet insurance, most offer the cover in three different levels, gold, silver, and bronze.
 The names for these levels of cover will differ between provider too, but they essentially mean the same thing.
 Basic pet insurance policies will generally offer cover for the following: